When successful companies are profiled, the logical question to ask years later is, “How are they doing today?”

 Bowling’s team sized up the situation and made tough decisions such as refusing to accept private equity money.

-In 2011, Bowling invited me to lead a three-day strategic planning session in Florida with his leadership team.
+Anyway, in 2011, Bowling invited me to lead a three-day strategic planning session in Florida with his leadership team.
 An inch-thick briefing book was prepared containing financials, customer and employee survey results, and a recap of the firm’s key decisions and performance over the past seven years.
 This preparation proved to be instrumental to the outcome of the planning session.

 The leadership team convened every morning at 7 a.m., worked through lunch, then continued discussions informally while fishing together off the Florida coast.
 It was a potent mix of intense discussions, authentic camaraderie and—ultimately—game-changing decisions.